ModischFabrications/Anti-FFRB/README.md

 Live updates are possible: Edit `./src/*` and save your changes, everything should be updated automatically.
 Theme changes need to be build manually with `npm run theme`.

+Run `npm update` from time to time to keep ahead of the curve for all the dependabot alerts.

 ## Deployment
 Prebuilds are kept out of this repo by design, can't assume they are always in sync.